harshsingh32/harshsingh32/README.md

 <a href="https://www.heroku.com/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/heroku-colored.svg" width="36" height="36" alt="Heroku" /></a>
 </p>

 As a skilled **full-stack developer**, I have expertise in **HTML, CSS, and JavaScript**, with experience in **React, Vue.js, Git, and SaaS platforms like AWS, Azure, and GCP**.
-I build **responsive websites** with a focus on user experience and have a deep understanding of **Python, NPM, and Node.js**.
-If you're seeking a versatile developer who can bring your ideas to life with clean, well-structured code, I'm your **ideal candidate**.
+I build **responsive websites** with a focus on user experience.

 ### Education

-I'm currently pursuing my degree in **Bachelor of Technology in CSE**, prefinal year.
+I'm currently pursuing my degree in **Bachelor of Technology in CSE**, Final year.
 I'm constantly seeking opportunities to enhance my skills and knowledge in **Fullstack development**.
-I'm looking for the **6/12 month internship opportunities as a Frontend developer and Devrel**.
+I'm looking for the **6 months internship opportunities as a Frontend developer and Devrel**.

 ### Projects
 Here are some of my notable projects: